unmeshjoshi/dataintegration/README.md

       * git clone https://github.com/edenhill/librdkafka.git and build it
       * git clone https://github.com/confluentinc/bottledwater-pg.git in /vagrant folder Pulling it in /vagrant folder allows you make changes to source code if needed and build it again.
+        After successful build and deploy.
+The setup will create bottledwater extension in database.
       * It will build and install bottledwater.
     * Downloads http://packages.confluent.io/archive/2.0/confluent-2.0.1-2.11.7.zip and unzips it in /opt/confluent-2.0.1
 6. This completes the basic setup required to execute and test bottledwater.